 - Priority #4: Setting Up Camp

 Priority #1: Securing the Area

-Once your party has all arrived to your designated bug-out location, the first thing you want to focus on is ensuring the area is still a safe place to spend the night.
+Once you and your party have arrived to your designated bug out location, the first thing you want to focus on is ensuring the area is still a safe place to spend the night.
 Check out your perimeter and, if you haven’t already, sketch out a rough map of key area features.
 Find a decent vantage point that allows you to get your bearings and view the surrounding area, making note of any bodies of water, visible trails, roads, and train tracks.

 At this point, simply having knowledge of any persons nearby and being able to keep tabs on them without divulging your location will suffice until you have addressed the second priority, assessing health.
 However, if you have the means, consider setting up a trip wire around your camp before settling in for the night.
 Using glowsticks and mousetraps, you can build a simple, yet very effective, security system such as this one.